 At Poe Group Advisors, our experience has been that having the right answers is great, but it’s more important to ask the right questions!
 As a buyer, asking excellent questions will lead you to the right practice for you.
 There are several things to consider and ask when contemplating the purchase of an accounting firm.
-These are some of the best questions we’ve encountered from past successful buyers of CPA firms in Atlanta.
+These are some of the best questions we’ve encountered from past successful Atlanta CPA firm buyers.

 - What does my practice need to look like in three years’ time for me to feel happy with my purchase?